CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Cosmological simulations

-with $\boldsymbol{x_\mathrm{res}} \equiv \boldsymbol{x} - \boldsymbol{x_\mathrm{LPT}}$.
-Here, $\boldsymbol{x_\mathrm{LPT}}$ is the LPT approximation to $\boldsymbol{x}$, the Eulerian position of matter particles.
-The time integration is performed by discretising the derivative $\partial_t^2$ only on the left-hand side of equation \eqref{eq:colaEOM}, while the (second-order) LPT displacements are computed only once and stored. $\Phi$ is the gravitational potential obtained by solving the Poisson equation for the density field of the (Eulerian) CDM particles' positions $\boldsymbol{x}$. \texttt{L-PICOLA} has its own initial conditions generator and uses a slightly modified version of the \texttt{2LPTic} code.\footnote{The parallelised version of the code is available at \url{http://cosmo.nyu.edu/roman/2LPT/}.} To generate \texttt{L-PICOLA} snapshots and extract statistics, we set the free parameters as presented in Table~\ref{table:cFeat}.
+Here, we have omitted the Hubble expansion rate and constants for simplicity, $\boldsymbol{\Psi_\mathrm{LPT}}$ is the displacement vector associated to $\boldsymbol{x_\mathrm{LPT}}$, the LPT approximation to the Eulerian position $\boldsymbol{x}$ of matter particles, and $\Phi$ is the gravitational potential obtained by solving the Poisson equation with $\nabla_{\boldsymbol{x}}$ the gradient operator in Eulerian comoving coordinates.
+Time integration is performed by discretising the derivative $\partial_a^2$ only on the left-hand side of equation \eqref{eq:colaEOM}, while the (second-order) LPT displacements are computed analytically and stored. \texttt{L-PICOLA} has its own initial conditions generator and uses a slightly modified version of the \texttt{2LPTic} code.\footnote{The parallelised version of the code is available at \url{http://cosmo.nyu.edu/roman/2LPT/}.} To generate \texttt{L-PICOLA} snapshots and extract statistics, we set the free parameters as presented in Table~\ref{table:cFeat}.
 Justification for these choices, along with more details on COLA and the \texttt{L-PICOLA} implementation, can be found in Appendix \ref{app:cola}.